 A study of various types of tea found that subjects who drank at least two cups of tea a day had a 44 percent lower death rate after heart attacks than non tea drinkers.
 The study looked at the tea-drinking habits of 1,900 heart attack survivors.
 Antioxidants in tea called flavonoids are thought to be responsible for these effects.
 Studies in the United States and Holland also found that drinking tea every day can reduce risk of heart attack by up to 58 percent.

-William’s blog, Tea Guy Speaks, is chopped full of interesting information!
+William’s blog, Tea Guy Speaks, is chock full of interesting information!